bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

     # configure so that a specific PolySelect tap tool is active
     plot.toolbar.active_tap = poly_select

+    # configure so that a sequence of specific inspect tools are active
+    # note: this only works for inspect tools
+    plot.toolbar.active_inspect = [hover_tool, crosshair_tool]

 The default value for all of these properties is ``"auto"``.